alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 My stomach feels like garbage.
 I have so much GU and liquid in me that I stop taking fluids.
 At one point, I actually vomit a little gatorade in my mouth and force it back down.
 Oh well, 2 for price of 1.

 I start to see people off to the side stretching out cramps.
 Many are limping.
 Around mile 23 I turn on Michigan Ave and see tall buildings straight ahead.
-My thoughts now bounce between my hamstring, which is one careless extension away from knotting up, and how much beer I'm going to drink afterwards.
+There are two thoughts in my head now - how my hamstring is one careless extension away from knotting up, and how much beer I'm drinking afterwards.

 ##Miles 24.8 - 26.2 (7:45 min/mi)##

 I fly down Michigan Ave, picking off runner after runner.
-I even catch a couple 3:45 pace group members.
+I even catching a couple 3:45 group members.
 At mile 25, I unleash my final gear -- Beastmode.
 Everything hurts but I tell myself if I stop now, it's going to hurt forever.

 At mile 26, I see signs for 800m and 400m remaining.
 I prepare myself for the "dreaded" uphill many people warn about at the end.